Brainz Magazine Articles

 What the Flow?

-This natural state of Flow is experienced by people in all walks of life.
-Doctors, Chefs, Professional Speakers, Salespeople, Homemakers and Writers all know what being in the Zone or Flow feels like.
+This natural state of Flow is experienced by people from all walks of life.
+Doctors, Chefs, Professional Speakers, Salespeople, Homemakers, and Writers all know what being in the Zone or Flow feels like.
 In fact, anyone can experience this lofty state of being at any given moment.